 Your figures need to be rock solid too.
 You can’t afford to second-guess and guesstimate numbers here.
 Know your budgets and your bottom lines and stick to them.

-In this article, we’ll outline the 20 key tips to learn how to become a property developer.
+In this article, we’ll outline the 20 key tips for becoming a property developer.

 1. How to Do a Feasibility

-A feasibility is when you crunch the numbers on your proposed project.
-Just because a site can be developed it doesn’t mean that it should.
+Feasibility is when you crunch the numbers on your proposed project.
+Just because a site can be developed doesn’t mean it should.

 Every single development cost needs to be considered for your feasibility to hold and value.